 Sensory and Food Enrichment

-On Monday, we talked about two pieces of criteria that help answer the question, “What is an enrichment center?”
+In Part 1 of this series, we talked about two Spheres of Enrichment that help answer the question, “What is an enrichment center?”

 Today, we’re going to explain the importance of sensory enrichment and food enrichment.